heeropang/VirtualPullDown/ESMFold_gui/README.md

 <!-- What is this for? -->
 Graphical User Interface for ESMFold

-The Graphical User Interface (GUI) for ESMFold is designed to provide users with a convenient way to visualize protein structures based on an amino acid sequence of interest.
-The GUI supports sequences with a length of up to 400 amino acids.
+The Graphical User Interface (GUI) for ESMFold is designed to provide users with a convenient way to visualize protein structures based on an amino acid sequence of interest (<400 amino acid residues).

 Here's an overview of its features:

 Sequence Input: The user can copy and paste the amino acid sequence into a designated input field.